ravendb/docs/version_3/docs/client-api/session/how-to/evict-entity-from-a-session.markdown

-# Session : How to evict entity from a session?
+# Client API : Session : How to evict entity from a session?